BohdanVovkotrub/bot-duikt-timetable-parser/readme.txt

 This is Telegram Bot for parsing the lessons schedule from http://e-rozklad.dut.edu.ua/time-table/group?type=0 for your group.

+Telegram Bot for parse timetable from http://e-rozklad.dut.edu.ua/time-table/group?type=0 for your academy group.
+It's works in 2023 until the website is not changed

 Before launching, you need to register your bot through BotFather and get its API token Next, you need to independently find your facultyId, course and groupId on the website http://e-rozklad.dut.edu.ua/time-table/group?type=0